Gov. Gavin Newsom's campaign donor says his Panera Bread restaurants will follow minimum wage law

 He declined an interview request through a spokesperson.

 There are 188 Panera Bread restaurants in California.
-Panera Bread representatives did not comment on Wednesday as to whether they believe the minimum wage law applies to all of their restaurants.
+Panera Bread representatives declined to comment.

 Chris Micheli, a California lobbyist and adjunct professor of law at McGeorge School of Law, said Flynn likely would have had a good case had he chose to challenge the Newsom administration’s interpretation of the law.
 The law defines what a fast-food restaurant is, and says it is not an establishment that “operates a bakery that produces for sale on the establishment’s premises bread.”